 Randy Weaver, an alleged white supremacist, had been targeted by the federal government for selling two illegal sawed-off shotguns to an undercover Alcohol, Tobacco and Firearms (ATF) informant.
 On August 21, 1992, after a period of surveillance, U.S. marshals came upon Harris, Weaver, Weaver’s 14-year-old son Sammy and the family dog on a road near the Weaver property.
 A marshal shot and killed the dog, prompting Sammy to fire at the marshal.
-In the ensuing gun battle, Sammy and U.S. Marshal Michael Degan were shot and killed.
+In the ensuing gun battle, Sammy and U.S. Marshal William Degan were shot and killed.
 A tense standoff ensued, and on August 22 the FBI joined the marshals besieging Ruby Ridge.

 The controversial standoff spawned a nationwide debate on the use of force by federal law enforcement agencies, and a U.S. Senate panel accused the federal agencies involved of “substantial failures” in their handling of the Ruby Ridge operation.